girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Tutorials/Image Segmentation Using K Means Clustering/README.md

 ## :high_brightness: **K MEANS FOR IMAGE SEGMENTATION**
 The K Means Clustering for image segmentation works in the following manner:
-Let’s see how does K-means clustering work –

   1. Choose the number of clusters you want to find which is K.
   2. Randomly assign the data points to any of the K clusters.